LLEB-ME/gouv.fa/content/meta/mirrored-services.md

 +++
-title="Services and how connections are handled" aliases=["/N2004"]
+title= "Mirrored services and how they work"
 +++

 Some public websites do not behave in the convential method.
 There are certain cases where this is possible: